 Dr Alexander has published numerous articles and reviews, particularly in the research field of lymphocyte signalling and development.
-He is also Editor of the journal Science & Christian Belief and contributes papers as part of the Cambridge Papers writing group.
+He was also Editor of the journal Science & Christian Belief for 21 years, and contributes papers as part of the Cambridge Papers writing group.
 He is the author of the critically acclaimed book Rebuilding the Matrix - Science and Faith in the 21st Century (Oxford: Lion Publishing, 2001) which provides a general overview of the science-religion debate.
-More recently Dr Alexander has published (with co-author Bob White) 'Beyond
+Dr Alexander has also published (with co-author Bob White) 'Beyond

 Belief - Science, Faith and Ethical Challenges' (Oxford: Lion, 2004),

 'Creation or Evolution - Do We Have to Choose?'
 (Oxford: Monarch, 2008), 'Biology and Ideology from Descartes to Dawkins' (with co-author R. L. Numbers, University of Chicago Press, 2010), and 'The Language of Genetics – an Introduction'.
 (Philadelphia: Templeton Foundation Press and London: Darton, Longman & Todd).